mercymkjy/ToDo-List-App/README.md

 - Responsive design for mobile and desktop
 - Dark Mode toggle
 - Smooth animations
-- Sound effect when adding or deleting tasks

 ## Project Purpose
 This project is created as the final assignment for the Web Development course and showcases the use of HTML, CSS, and JavaScript.